This beautiful summer salad recipe with strawberries and cucumbers is refreshing and delicious.

 Why You'll Love this Salad

-This strawberry cucumber salad is a delightful dish that serves 4 to 6 as a side salad.
+This fresh strawberry cucumber salad is a delightful dish that serves 4 to 6 as a side salad.
 You could also enjoy it as a light lunch for 2 to 3 people.

 Cucumber and strawberries might not seem like a natural pairing, but they work well together.
 The juicy brightness of the berries is offset by the crunchy, cool flavor of the cucumbers.
+Paired with the balsamic vinaigrette it's a perfect salad.

 This is also just a really pretty salad, so it would be a great dish to take to a picnic or potluck or to serve at a dinner party or brunch.